voraczech/voraczech.com/content/travel/tips.md

 For each 2-3 hours of flight you should take 1l of water.
 Take it as a rule of thumb for any transportation.

 Many people justifies drinking alcohol especially while travelling.
 Travelling itself is exhausting enough, you can have a hangover even without alcohol.
 If you are afraid of flying, ask your doctor to get some medicaments for a flight.
-If you want to make the flight shorter, take a noise cancelling headphones, sleeping mask and/or red glasses.
+Do you want to make the flight shorter?
+Take a noise cancelling headphones, sleeping mask and/or red glasses.
 Travelling is not an excuse for excessive drinking.

 If you want to drink, fine.
 Just don't be _that drunk person_ in the transportation vehicle.

 ## Eat

-If you travel through timezones, schedule your last meal "here" for "there" timezome.
+If you travel through time zones, schedule your last meal "here" for "there" time zone.

 Nuts are great for transportation.
 They are available everywhere, healthy with a lot of energy in a portable pack.

 ## Sleep

 If you travel east, sleep as much as you can.
 You are loosing hours while travelling.
-On the other hand try not to sleep when you travel west.
+But try not to sleep when you travel west.

 ## Travel

 Use free walking tour.
 Of course you tip.
-Usually you give 10 EUR/USD, reduce if it is bad or shorter (up to 2 hours), increase if it was exceptional or you feel you should give more.
+Usually you give 10 EUR/USD.
+Reduce if it is bad or shorter (up to 2 hours), increase if it was exceptional or you feel you should give more.

 ## Sources